Masa331/it_sorts/README.md

 ```

 This gem doesn't need much to work really.
 It's about 20 LOC.
 If you find it too little to be in a gem look inside and copy the modules right inside your projects :)

+Also, if you had any other trouble with sorting in Ruby, let me know please, i'm definitelly interested.

 Have a good one!